 Eden’s Endemics: Narratives of Biodiversity on Earth and Beyond

-In this project I examine a wide range of biodiversity media – including novels as well as nonprofit reports, birder memoirs, natural history journals, scientific visualizations, and biodiversity databases.
+In this project I examine a wide range of biodiversity media – novels, nonprofit reports, birder memoirs, natural history journals, scientific visualizations, biodiversity databases, and popular science books.
 In each case of archival selection I explicitly choose media that engage with as many individuals, species, classes, and types of organisms as possible rather than choosing from the multitude of examples that are typically concerned with single (threatened) species or last individuals before extinction.
 Therefore this project is also concerned with the practices and depiction of “big data.”
 The book both uses and comments upon different strategies of “distance reading” even looking at biodiversity visualizations as attempts to read an object that may be too vast for comprehension.

 Finally, Eden’s Endemics also seeks to change what is possible by resuscitating the more just futures that the biodiversity concept enables.
-The term creates a domain where discourse and the lively organisms that make up the living world can negotiate both meaning and mattering.
+A new materialist reading of the term fosters an openness to the agency of the organisms that make up the living world .

-In addition to using topic modeling and network visualizations for my current book project, I am continually exploring digital approaches to literary analysis, public activism, and humanities outreach.
+In addition to using digital humanities techniques like network visualizations for my current book project, I am continually exploring digital approaches to literary analysis, public activism, and humanities outreach.
 For me these experiments, like writing, are a mode of thinking, and although many of them may never feature in a publication or a monograph are integral to the way I work through humanities questions.
 For more see Digital Experiments.